Now Hajj was upon us, first stop:

 And Jamaraat is alllll the way at the other end.
 Lol.

-Me and my bro set out the first day and went solo to the Jamaraat- solo only because the rest of the group beat us out! lol.
+Me and my bro set out the first day and went solo to the Jamaraat-

 People traffic is a killer.